 - The File information display will open.
 Add the title in the Document Title field.
 This is the minimum for accessibility standards in this program.

-The InDesign document may be exported into several types of document or files.
+The InDesign document may be exported into several types of files.
 The common document is Adobe PDF, but an HTML file is recommended.
 The HTML document and creation of a Web page is considered a more accessibility friendly document and can be printed as PDF document by the user.
 Exporting to a PDF document is not the first choice for an accessible document for online access, due to the complex procedure required to make the document accessible.

 Export How To